• NecoJobs Logo - Nepal's Leading Job Portal

 In Nepal, salary tax is calculated for the whole year but deducted every month from your salary by your employer.
 This monthly deduction is known as Tax Deducted at Source (TDS).
 Your employer estimates your yearly income, subtracts allowed deductions, and then applies the tax slabs set by the government.
 Marital status and residency also matter because tax rates and slab limits are different for unmarried, married, and non-resident individuals.
 Understanding these basic rules helps you know why a certain amount of tax is cut from your salary each month and whether it is correct.

-Salary Tax Rates for Unmarried Individuals
+Salary Tax Rates in Nepal

-Salary Tax Rates for Non-Resident Individuals in Nepal
+Salary Tax Rates for Non-Resident Individuals

 Non-resident individuals earning a salary in Nepal are taxed at a flat rate instead of progressive slabs.
 For 2026, non-residents generally pay a flat tax rate of 25% on their total taxable salary income.
 They do not receive benefits such as lower slabs or most deductions available to residents.
 Because of this, residency status plays a very important role in determining total tax payable, and non-resident workers usually pay higher tax compared to residents.